Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 -   [W3 Schools](https://www.w3schools.com/css/css3_gradients.asp): W3 Schools gave me the knowledge to create backgrounds featuring different gradients of colour.

--   [Stack Overflow](https://stackoverflow.com/questions/12991351/how-to-force-image-resize-and-keep-aspect-ratio): Stack Overflow gave me the knowledge to force an image to resize but retain the aspect ratio?
+-   [Stack Overflow](https://stackoverflow.com/questions/12991351/how-to-force-image-resize-and-keep-aspect-ratio): Stack Overflow gave me the knowledge to force an image to resize but retain the aspect ratio.

--   [CSS-TRICKS](https://css-tricks.com/almanac/properties/t/text-underline-position/): CSS-TRICKS gave me the knowledge to set the placement of the underline so it wasn't broken by the text when using the Jomhuria font.
+-   [CSS-TRICKS](https://css-tricks.com/almanac/properties/t/text-underline-position/): CSS-TRICKS gave me the knowledge to set the placement of the underline so it wasn't broken by the text when using the Jomhuria font on the Contact Page.

-### Content
+# Content

 -   All content was created and written by the developer.

-### Media
+# Media

 -   All Images were created by the developer, either by hand or via the AI image generator NightCafe Studio (https://creator.nightcafe.studio/).

 - All Animations are placeholders, kindly provided free of charge and free of copyright by BEEPLE (https://www.beeple-crap.com/).
 <h2 align="center"><img src="assets/readme/beeple-proof-open.png"></h2>

-### Acknowledgements
+# Acknowledgements

 -   My Academic Supervisor and Lecturer, Rachel Furlong, for the great lessons, encouragement, kind guidance, helpful feedback and recommended tools.

--   My Mentor, Excellence Ilesanmi, for all the kind advice, encouragement,helpful feedback and recommended tools.
+-   My Mentor, Excellence Ilesanmi, for all the kind advice, encouragement,  helpful feedback and recommended tools.

--   Thank you to my classmates at EKCG for all their tips and guidance.
+-   Thank you to my classmates at EKCG for their friendly tips and guidance.

 -   Thank you to the tutors and staff at Code Institute for all their support.

+# Root

-Toon Bazaar is purely for the sake of the developer's portfolio, though it might be further developed into a commercial website at some point in the future.
+Toon Bazaar is purely for the sake of the developer's portfolio, though it may be further developed into a commercial website at some point in the future.

 <h4 align="center">yinyangsammy 2024</h4>